 After the ‘feast’ to celebrate the arriving of the heroes, we got rooms assigned and of course nobody wanted to be with me in a room, if possible.

 But in the end I got two roommates.
 The first one was a bit of a nerd, the other a bit of a delinquent, two other outsiders.
-On beds with hard mattresses we should wait until the teachers are done talking to the king.
+On beds with hard mattresses we were to wait until our teachers were done talking to the king.

 That wasn’t much of a bother, since I took my time to check the manual, the mysterious voice talked about.
 Even though we didn’t have anything else with us, except clothing, everyone of us had a backpack and a manual inside.
 Even cell phones vanished!

-The ‘manual’ had 36 pages and describes, how the power of the heroes works.
+The manual had 36 pages and described how the power of the heroes worked.

-Basically all powers could be categorized into two: Strengthening and managing.
+Basically all powers can be categorized into two: Strengthening and Managing.